Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 Rules, cases, facts.

-Inferring a rule: inductive vs. abductive.
+Inferring a rule: abductive vs. inductive.

-axiom of a universe of…
+Given a postulate or axiom of a universe of… |

-ergo anything at all is, if a horse, then magnificent.
+There is something both a horse & magnificent; ergo anything at all is, if a horse, then magnificent. ∃HM ∴ ∀(H→M).
+The above inference to a rule is: |

 To make the abductive equine example somewhat more realistic, suppose that the inference is something more like: There exists planet Earth with quite various countries crowded on it, among most of which are known to be distributed all known horses, and every such horse is known to be magnificent.
 Ergo, all horses are magnificent.